avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

      * @notice Completes the validator weight update process by returning an acknowledgement of the weight update of a
      * validationID from the P-Chain.
 The validator weight change should not have any effect until this method is successfully called.
      *
-     * Emits a {CompletedValidatorWeightUpdate} event on success *
+     * Emits a {CompletedValidatorWeightUpdate} event on success.
+     *
      * @param messageIndex The index of the Warp message to be received providing the acknowledgement.
+     * @return ValidationID of the validator.
      */
     function completeValidatorWeightUpdate(
         uint32 messageIndex